dsambrano/good_coding_practices/development.md

 - See if you can use variables in CSS
 - Create related posts probably in Front Matter
 - Investigate collectsion as a solution to related posts/the order problem in the yaml

+# Solution

+Solved the Clustering (for the perma link)
+- Move everything to a tag then have the groupings be folder clusters exclusively
+- Make a new Page about the clusters which for the layout it only selects the clusters in normal ordering
+- Add page to do the same thing for the sample and symlink it from code samples move all to samples folder and then symlink